 ● Develop and sustain an understanding of Integrity’s programs and the behavioral services industry.

-● Process gifts and help build partnerships with donors through timely acknowledgement of contributions and ongoing donor communications.
+● Process cash and in-kind gifts, which includes timely acknowledgement of contributions and ongoing donor communications.

 ● Manage donor database, displaying a commitment to accuracy in entering and retrieving data, including identifying and merging duplicate files.